Ogedi001/cron-job-Assesment-Airepro_solution/README.md

 # CRON JOB-API

 Welcome to the documentation for the CRON JOB-API!
-This API is a Backend Developer Assignment with Node.js, implementing CRUD Functions with MySQL and Cron Job Integration.
+This API is a Backend Developer Job Aplication Assignment with Node.js, implementing CRUD Functions with MySQL and Cron Job Integration.

 ## Introduction